Devika-Srinivas/SQL_Transactional_data_cleaning/README.md

 # SQL_Transactional_data_cleaning

-Performed data exploration and cleaning for a service provider company, offering services to other companies.
+Performed data cleaning for a service provider company, offering services to other companies.
 Below are the objectives of performing the analysis.

 -------Ojective 1